jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 starting with the fingers in `x421xx`, and then rotating into `xx213x`.

-To get comfortable with the C minor shape, play it in open position, with the root on the 3rd fret of the 5th string
+To get comfortable with the C minor shape in different places on the neck, use it to play the primary chords in the key of C minor.
-(a C, making it a Cm chord),
-move the root up to the 8th fret (Fm), then the 10th fret (Gm), then the 15th fret (3rd fret above the octave), another Cm chord.
-This is similar to the practice for the C major shape, but in the key of Cm.

 *Primary chords in key of C minor:*